 New chemotherapy.
 Researchers continue to investigate new drugs and new combinations of existing treatments for vaginal cancer, such as combining chemotherapy with radiation therapy.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current vaginal cancer treatments in order to improve patients’ comfort and quality of life.
+Palliative care/supportive care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current vaginal cancer treatments to improve comfort and quality of life for patients.